snu-sf/fairness/README.md

-# LLOGIC
+# Lilo
-This artifact contains Coq development for the paper *LLOGIC*.
+This artifact contains Coq development for the paper *Lilo: A higher-order, relational concurrent separation logic for liveness*.
-- `LLOGIC-source.zip` contains source code.
+- `Lilo-source.zip` contains source code.
-- `LLOGIC.zip` contains a docker image (`LLOGIC.tar`) where you can find the pre-compiled Coq development.
+- `Lilo.zip` contains a docker image (`Lilo.tar`) where you can find the pre-compiled Coq development.
 Use following commands to run the image:
 ```
-sudo docker load < LLOGIC.tar
+sudo docker load < Lilo.tar
-docker run -it LLOGIC /bin/bash
+docker run -it Lilo /bin/bash
-cd LLOGIC # in the container
+cd Lilo # in the container
 ```

 ## Build